waiwera/waiwera/doc/user/installation.rst

 Installing Waiwera
 ******************

 Waiwera can be run on most operating systems (e.g. Linux, Windows, Mac OS) using `Docker <https://www.docker.com/>`_, and for many users this is likely to be the easiest option.
-Linux users also have the option of building a native Waiwera executable.
+Linux users also have the option of building a native Waiwera executable (see :ref:`native_linux_build`).

+.. index:: Docker

 Using Docker
 ============

 Docker is a "`containerisation <https://www.docker.com/resources/what-container>`_" technology, in which a software application is deployed in a standard unit containing not only the code itself but all its dependencies as well.
 Because a container isolates the software from its environment, it should always run the same way, regardless of which kind of operating system it is run on.

+.. index:: Docker; installation

 Installing Docker
 -----------------